Key Management Interoperability Protocol: Relationship to PKCS#11

 PKCS#11 is a C API used to control a hardware security module.
 PKCS#11 provides cryptographic operations to encrypt and decrypt, as well as operations for simple key management.
 There is considerable amount of overlap between the PKCS#11 API and the KMIP protocol.

 The two standards were originally developed independently.
 PKCS#11 was created by RSA Security, but the standard is now also governed by an OASIS technical committee.
 It is the stated objective of both the PKCS#11 and KMIP committees to align the standards where practical.
-For example, the PKCS#11 Sensitive and Extractable attributes are being added to KMIP version 1.4.
-Many of the same people are on the technical committees of both KMIP and PKCS#11.
+For example, the PKCS#11 Sensitive and Extractable attributes have been added to KMIP version 1.4.
+Many individuals are on the technical committees of both KMIP and PKCS#11.

-KMIP 2.0 provides a standardized mechanism to transport PKCS#11 messages from clients to servers.
+KMIP 2.0 also provides a standardized mechanism to transport PKCS#11 messages from clients to servers.
 This can be used to target different PKCS#11 implementations without the need to recompile the programs that use it.

 KMIP implementations

-The OASIS KMIP Technical Committee maintains a list of known KMIP implementations, which can be found on the OASIS website.
-As of March 2017, there are 28 implementations and 61 KMIP products in this list.
+The OASIS KMIP Technical Committee maintains a list of known KMIP implementations, which can be found at OASIS Known Implementations.
+As of December 2024, there are 35 implementations and 91 KMIP products in this list.

 Interoperability between implementations

+The OASIS KMIP Technical Committee maintains a list of results of KMIP TC interoperability testing, which can be found at OASIS Interoperability Tested.
+As of December 2024, there are 30 implementations across 16 vendors in this list.

-The KMIP standard is defined using a formal specification document, testcases, and profiles put forth by the OASIS KMIP technical committee.
+The KMIP standard is defined using a formal specification document, test cases, and profiles put forth by the OASIS KMIP technical committee.
 These documents are publicly available on the OASIS website.

 Vendors demonstrate interoperability during a process organized by the OASIS KMIP technical committee in the months before each RSA security conference.
 These demonstrations are informally known as interops.
-KMIP interops have been held every year since 2010.
-The following chart shows the number of individual tests performed by each client and server vendor combination since 2012.
+KMIP interops have been held almost every year since 2010.
+The following chart shows the Normalised number of general test cases and profile tests of all interop participants that have participated in two or more interops since 2014.

+The 2025 interoperability test covered Post Quantum Cryptography (PCQ) algorithms that will be required as quantum computers become more powerful.